faas-bsu-25/kr_project2/README.md

 # `kr_project2`
 ###### Kat R. | CS 315: Game Programming

+> [!IMPORTANT]
-The README has been migrated to the repository's GitHub Pages webpage, which can be found [here](https://faas-bsu-25.github.io/kr_project2/).
+> The README has been migrated to the repository's GitHub Pages webpage, which can be found [here](https://faas-bsu-25.github.io/kr_project2/).

 | Requirement | Fulfillment |
 | ----------- | ----------- |